harshvardhaniimi/personal-website/content/blog/coffee/2022-09-09-rediscovering-coffee/index.Rmd

 ---
 title: 'Rediscovering Coffee: A Newfound Hobby'
 subtitle: "How did I found a new hobby of making coffee and surprising everyone with my methods?
-By liking friends and making bad coffee."
+By making bad coffee."
 summary: "How did I found a new hobby of making coffee and surprising everyone with my methods?
-By liking friends and making bad coffee."
+By making bad coffee."
 author: Harshvardhan
 date: '2022-09-09'
 slug: rediscovering-coffee